 Dear Father …

 I found the Societies arguments for supplied jurisdiction to be very problematic for a number of reasons.
 Salza and I actually wrote something against these arguments (but directed it against the Sedes), and a professor we know who teaches at the ___ in Rome, had it reviewed by two Cardinals, who he said were experts in the field, and they confirmed our interpretation and application of the principle, as well as our reasoning and conclusions.
 In short, prior to Francis granting faculties, the only time the suppletory principle would have applied is in danger of death, since the other two triggers, namely, common error and positive and probable doubt would not have applied for the following reasons: 1) the error in "common error" must be that the minister is commonly believed to have ordinary jurisdiction/faculties, which the Society admits its priests didn't have.
-The Society argues as if the Church will supply as long the faithful "commonly believe" that she will supply in spite of the fact that they know the priests lacks faculties because there's a crisis in the Church.
-Ironically, within the Society’s arguments for supplied jurisdiction there is an error concerning the object of common error.
+The Society argues as if the Church will supply as long the faithful "commonly believe" that she will supply in spite of the fact that they know the priests lacks faculties.
+Ironically, this misunderstanding of common error is due to an error in the object of common error.
 2) Because positive and probable doubt concerns whether the ordinary faculties that the priest was given have expired, or if he had them in the first place, or if they apply in certain circumstances; but (prior to Francis delegating them) the Society priests didn't have ordinary faculties and they knew it.

 Another problem is that, even today, the Society doesn't have faculties for the administration of the sacraments that don't require jurisdiction for validity, such as Mass, Baptism and Confirmation, or for acts of governance, such as preaching.
 Priests receive faculties for these acts when they are incardinated under a bishop with ordinary jurisdiction, which is not the case with any Society priest, since no Society bishop has ordinary episcopal jurisdiction (attached to an office).
 Supplied jurisdiction does not grant faculties for these acts, although that is what the Society always implies.